kwokcb/MaterialX_Learn/README.md

 ## Overview

 This is a complementary site for those interested in learning about or are integrating MaterialX.
 Current content includes:
-* Node definition library with image and node graph previews
+* Node definition library with image and node graph previews.
+* Glossary of basic types, geometric definitions, color management and real-world unit definitions.
-* Fundamental concepts
+* Fundamental concepts (Nodes, Nodegraphs, Documents, Definitions)
 * Python environment setup for MaterialX
-* Starter Python examples and sample Jupyter Notbook in the workspace [pymaterialx](pymaterialx).
+* Python and Jupyter Tutorials for basics and shader code generation in the workspace [pymaterialx](pymaterialx).

-Note this is in early stages and material will be added over time.
+Material will be constantly added over time.
 See issues and project area for some of items on queue.

 ## Visit the site